We value your privacy

 The random number and formula that picked the winner.

-Found in the raffle's URL
+Found in the sweepstakes URL

 Protocol details▸